Tuesday, September 24, 2013

 Career highlights

-Erik's prolific career began with James Simpson (1937) and continued through Alice (1946), The Pickwick Papers (1953), Footsteps in the Fog (1955), Summers Here (1957), The Devil's Disciple (1959), The Strange World of Gurney Slade (1960), Emergency Ward 10 (1960, as Ignatius Small), The Victorians (1963), Danger Man (1965), Adam Adamant Lives!
-(1967), Casino Royale (1967), Virgin of the Secret Service (1968), Strange Report (1969), Doomwatch (1970), Lust for a Vampire (1971), The Stalls of Barchester (1971), The Vault of Horror (1973), Man About the House (1975), One of Our Dinosaurs is Missing (1975), Midnight is a Place (1977) and A Bridge Too Far (1977).
-He also had a regular role as Mr Smith in the sitcom Please Sir!
+Erik's prolific career began with James Simpson (1937) and continued through Henry IV (1938), Alice (1946), The Pickwick Papers (1953), Footsteps in the Fog (1955), Summers Here (1957), The Devil's Disciple (1959), The Strange World of Gurney Slade (1960), Emergency Ward 10 (1960, as Ignatius Small), The Victorians (1963), Danger Man (1965), Adam Adamant Lives!
+(1967), Casino Royale (1967), Virgin of the Secret Service (1968), Strange Report (1969), Doomwatch (1970), Lust for a Vampire (1971), The Stalls of Barchester (1971), The Vault of Horror (1973), Man About the House (1975), One of Our Dinosaurs is Missing (1975), A Bridge Too Far (1977), The Dick Emery Show (1976/77) and Midnight is a Place (1977).
+He also had a regular role as Mr Smith in 55 episodes of the sitcom Please Sir!
 (1968-72).

 Facts